Architecture College of Architecture

 Scholastic Standing

 Students in the first year (d.ONE) are required to maintain both a semester and cumulative grade point average at or above 2.0.
-The College places students who fail to meet these standards on academic warning.
+Students who fail to meet this standard are placed on academic warning and will not be permitted to take any new architectural studies, design, interior design, or landscape architecture courses without the permission of the program director.

-Second, Third, and Fourth Year – Architecture
+Second, Third, and Fourth Year – Architectural Studies

 Second, Third, and Fourth Year – Interior Design and Landscape Architecture